 March in Milan isn’t to be considered as one of the best months for a visit but there is a lot of festivals and interesting events every March in Milan.

-Weather in March in Milan is quite unpredictable.
+The March weather in Milan is quite unpredictable.
 I would say it’s a mixture of cold, foggy or rainy days followed by some chilly sunny days.
 March is slightly warmer than February in Milan but still quite cold particularly during the night.

 Analyzing average daily temperature in March of only 10°C/50°F and the highest temperature in March that can reach 16°C/60°F on warmer days, it’s obvious that spring is still far away.